Matt Beaty Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Pirates pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.

-- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (142 total, 1.1 per game).
+- The Pirates surrender the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- The righty last appeared on Saturday against the Chicago Cubs, when he tossed two scoreless innings without surrendering a hit.
+- The right-hander last appeared in relief on Thursday, when he tossed six innings against the Chicago Cubs, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.